Join Our Mailing ListKeep up to date with Dundee Choral Union news by joining our free mailing list.

 4(b).
 There shall also be an Assistant Concert Secretary, who shall be a Member but who shall not ex officio be a member of the Committee.
 Nothing shall prevent the Assistant Concert Secretary being elected to the Committee as an elected member.

 4(c).
 With the exception of the Musical Director, the Office Bearers and elected members of the Committee shall be elected by the Members at duly held Annual General Meetings.
-The President, Vice-President, Steward of the Chorus, General Secretary, Concert Secretary, Treasurer, Sponsorship Convenor, Publicity Convenor, and Assistant Concert Secretary (hereinafter referred to as "the Office Bearers") shall each hold office for one year and shall each be eligible for re-election.
+The President, Vice-President, Steward of the Chorus, General Secretary, Concert Secretary, Treasurer, Sponsorship Convenor, Publicity Convenor, and Assistant Concert Secretary (hereinafter referred to as "the Office Bearers") shall each hold office for one year and shall each be eligible for re-election up to a maximum of five years.
 The six elected members shall each hold office for three years; the one-third of the elected members who shall have held office for the three years preceding each Annual General Meeting shall retire and those members shall not be eligible for re-election for one year after their retirement, except in the event that the Assistant Concert Secretary shall also be an elected member in which event he shall be immediately eligible for re-election.

 4(d).
 Five members of Committee present shall form a quorum.
 The President, or in his/her absence the Vice-President, shall preside as Chairman, and in the absence of both the President and the Vice-President any member may be appointed Chairman.
 The questions before the Committee shall be decided by the votes of a majority of members present and voting.
 The Chairman shall have a casting as well as a deliberative vote.